-At the moment, the rate of inflation is higher than the rate of deflation, that has added about 6 million more SOLs into circulation, however, the price of SOL has continued to rise despite this inflation rate primarily due to lack of demand for Solana and it’s visible presence on the internet.
+At the moment, the rate of inflation is higher than the rate of deflation, which has added about 6 million more SOLs into circulation, however, the price of SOL has continued to rise despite this inflation rate primarily due to lack of demand for Solana and it’s a visible presence on the internet.

 If the price of SOL has risen to $148 at the time of press, with all this inflation, we believe that as the rate of inflation decreases, and adoption increases, SOL could easily rise above $2000

 Why Does Solana Have Both an Inflation and a Deflation Model